-3.5 Digital (Open-Drain) Output (FAULT/OTF)
+3.5 Digital (Open-Drain) Output (FAULT)

-FAULT/OTF goes low to indicate a fault condition.
-When FAULT goes low due to a fan fault (TC646B and TC649B devices), the output will remain low until the fan fault condition has been removed (16 pulses have been detected at the SENSE pin in a 32/f period).
-For the TC646B and TC648B devices, the FAULT/OTF output will also be asserted when the V{IN} voltage reaches the V{OTF} threshold of 2.62V (typical).
+The FAULT line goes low to indicate a fault condition.
+When FAULT goes low due to a fan fault, the output will remain low until the fan fault condition has been removed (16 pulses have been detected at the SENSE pin in a 32/f period).
+For the TC642B device, the FAULT output will also be asserted when the VIN voltage reaches the VOTF treshold of 2.62V (typical).
 This gives an over-temperature/100% fan speed indication.

-3.6 Digital Output (V{OUT})
+3.6 Digital Output (VOUT)

-V{OUT} is an active-high complimentary output that drives the base of an external NPN transistor (via an appropriate base resistor) or the gate of an N-channel MOSFET.
+$V{OUT}$ is an active-high complimentary output and drives the base of an external NPN transistor (via an appropriate base resistor) or the gate of an N-channel MOSFET.
 This output has asymmetrical drive.
-During a fan fault condition, the V{OUT} output is continuously on.
+During a fan fault condition, the $V{OUT}$ output is continuously on.

-3.7 Power Supply Input (V{DD})
+3.7 Power Supply Input (VDD)

-The V{DD} pin with respect to GND provides power to the device.
+The $V{DD}$ pin with respect to GND provides power to the device.
 This bias supply voltage may be independent of the fan power supply.